Updated: May 7

 She was convinced that it wasn't the toast that was filling her mother with satisfaction, but rather the love from a daughter who was willing to drop everything to be with her.

 "When you kids were younger, I'd always remind you to get your flower at church on this day.
-I figured with the six of you, I'd have enough to plant a nice little flower garden out front."
+I figured with the seven of you, I'd have enough to plant a nice little flower garden out front."

 Petunias.
 Always petunias.